MariMendM/devops-sandbox/Project003/README.md

     * 3 route tables (1 for public, 1 for each private subnet);
     * 1 internet gateway (route in public route table);
     * 2 EIPs for NAT ec2 instances;
-    * 2 network NACL (1 for public, 1 for private traffic)
+    * 2 network NACL
+      * 1 for public traffic
         * HTTP/HTTPS/Ephemeral allowed for In/Outbound to CIDR 0.0.0.0/0
 	    * SSH/ICMP allowed for In/Outbound to CIDR provided for maintenance
+	  * 1 for private traffic
+	    * Full inside traffic allowed for In/Outbound to CIDR VPC (x.x.x.x/16)
+		* HTTP/HTTPS allowed for Outbound to CIDR 0.0.0.0/0
+		* Ephemeral allowed for Inbound to CIDR 0.0.0.0/0
   * creates Security Groups
     * 1 for public instances hosting webclient
       * HTTP/HTTPS allowed for Inbound to CIDR 0.0.0.0/0